🧬

 Are Miniature Pinschers good with children?

-They are generally better suited for families with older, respectful children due to their small size and potential for fragility.
+They are generally better suited for families with older children who understand how to handle small, energetic dogs respectfully.

 Do they require a lot of exercise?

-Yes, they are high-energy dogs that require daily walks and mental stimulation to prevent boredom.
+Yes, despite their size, they are high-energy dogs that require daily walks and active play sessions to remain healthy and happy.

 View Official FCI Standard